future-proof-iot/middleware2022-femtocontainers/README.md

 #### Bench BPF Unit

 The `bench_bpf_unit` example is a unit test for the different eBPF instructions that can be run on the different runtimes.
+The README.md with the example has additional details on how to compile and what output is expected.

 ### CertFC